 Rear-end collisions accounted for almost half of all two-vehicle crashes, according to a 2015 National Transportation Safety Board Report.
 The same report stated that over a two-year period of 2011-2012 more than 1 million people in the United States have been injured in rear-end collisions.
 If you or a loved one has been in a rear-end collision, don’t try to recover damages on your own.
 Your car may have been severely damaged, and more importantly, you may have physical injuries that haven’t yet become apparent.
-Call a seasoned Rear-End Collision Injury Lawyer at John Foy & Associates at 404-400-4000 for a free consultation.
+Call a seasoned Rear-End Collision Accident Attorney at John Foy & Associates at 404-400-4000 for a free consultation.
 We’re one of Atlanta’s most established personal injury firms with more than 20 years of protecting those who have been injured by someone else’s negligence.

 How is a rear-end collision defined?

 A rear-end collision is defined by the front of a car hitting the back of another car.
 This can happen at low-speed.
 For example, a car has stopped at a red light and the car behind it taps into it.
 And these crashes can happen at high speed when one car stops suddenly on a highway.
 Either way, someone is going to get hurt.

 What are the common causes of rear-end collisions?

 6 Common causes of rear-end collisions